React Native SDK

 |---|---|

-Snapbug.stop() | Disconnect and stop all plugins |
+Snapbug.stop() | Disconnect and stop all JS plugins |

-Snapbug.analytics(tableId) | Get an analytics logger for the given table |
+Snapbug.analytics(tableId) | Get an analytics builder for the given table |

-Snapbug.getPlugin(name) | Get a reference to a specific plugin |
+Snapbug.getPlugin(PluginClass) | Get a plugin instance by class |

-Snapbug.updateServerHost(host) | Change the Desktop app host address (for Wi-Fi connections) |
+Snapbug.updateServerHost(host) | Change the inspector host address (for Wi-Fi connections) |

 patchFetch() | Patch global fetch for automatic network interception |

-unpatchFetch() | Restore original fetch function |
+unpatchFetch() | Restore the original fetch function |

-SnapbugCrashReporter.reportError(error) | Report a caught error manually |
+SnapbugCrashReporter.reportError(error, stackTrace?) | Report a caught error manually |

 Example App